Update · May 15, 2026

-That's going to change.
-When it does, the businesses that moved first will have a real advantage.
+The businesses that move first will have a real advantage.

 I've been watching this channel closely and having conversations with our clients about what it means for their marketing.
-Here's what I know so far, backed by actual data from the pilot program.
+Here's what I know so far, backed by actual data from the pilot program — plus what the application process actually looks like.

 What Are ChatGPT Ads?